cgradwohl/react-complete-guide/README.md

 ## 2. class properties and methods for events

+*** please see A NOTE ON 'this' for a review of 'this' in javascript

 a.
 When you define a field that is a function you can use the () => {} syntax which will allow the this keyword to be bound to the encapsulating class.
 This is called the 'public class fields syntax'.
 Public class fields syntax will correctly bind callbacks from events.

 i.e.